Descanonge/tol_colors/docs/source/colorsets.rst

     '#4477AA'

 Each colorset is available as a module attribute: ``tc.bright`` for instance.
-All colorsets are also stored in the dictionnary :data:`tol_colors.colorsets`.
+All colorsets are also stored in the dictionary :data:`tol_colors.colorsets`.
 This is a special mapping that will accepts both hyphen and underscore versions (``tc.colorsets["high-contrast"]`` and ``tc.colorsets["high_contrast"]`` will both work).